Battle of Cove Mountain: Saltville to Wytheville

 From deserters and prisoners, Averell learned that the Confederate Army was aware of his Saltville objective and the size of his force.
-He also learned that 4,500 Confederate troops led by John Hunt Morgan and William "Grumble" Jones were waiting for his force at Saltville.
+He also learned that 4,500 Confederate troops led by John Hunt Morgan and William "Grumble" Jones were waiting for his force (about 2,000 men) at Saltville.
 Given that information, Averell decided to attack the railroad further east at Wytheville, occupying Morgan and Jones so they could not intercept Crook.
 As Averell moved east, Morgan began following him.

 At the junction of the Jeffersonville, Crab Orchard, and Wytheville roads, Averell continued moving east in the mountains toward Crab Orchard—a rugged road and a longer route to Wytheville.
 If Morgan had followed Averell, the terrain could have been used to Averell's advantage to hold off Morgan while a detachment attacked Wytheville.
 However, Morgan was aware of the dangerous terrain, and took the southeast direct route to Wytheville (through Burke's Garden).
 He arrived at Wytheville ahead of his command, and ordered Confederate troops already there to move north and guard the gap passing through Cove Mountain—the gap necessary for Averell to pass through to get to Wytheville.
 The people of Wytheville were relieved to see Morgan, as they remembered the destruction of the town in 1863 in Colonel John Toland's Wytheville Raid.
 The town had an old 6-pounder cannon and some powder, but no ammunition.
 A blacksmith cut up horseshoes and other pieces of iron that could be used as canister.